thomas-xza/COMP16321_python_game/README.md

 and it put CMU on the radar for me in a big way.

-If I ever need to build a desktop application, I will probably reach for CMU's MVC, as it is quite productive relatively fast!
-Especially for Python's standard library alone (e.g. compared to `asyncio` which requires manually implementing the HTTP protocol to make asynchronous HTTP requests, or `multiprocessing` which is a RAM hungry way to do multicore).
+If I ever need to build a desktop application, I will probably reach for CMU's MVC, as it prototypes to productity relatively fast, though it does need adjustments, especially for Python's standard library alone (e.g. compared to `asyncio` which requires manually implementing the HTTP protocol to make asynchronous HTTP requests, or `multiprocessing` which is a RAM hungry way to do multicore).